Zukzuk/syncnite/README.md

 ## A self-hosted Playnite LibrarySynchronizer and WebViewer

-Syncnite makes it possible to **share your Playnite library** — games, metadata, media, settings — with family members or across your own devices.
+InterLinked makes it possible to **share your Playnite library** — games, metadata, media, settings — with family members or across your own devices.
 It provides a self‑hosted API, a web viewer, and a companion Playnite extension (**SyncniteBridge**) that performs fast, incremental syncing based on the new *PullDelta* mechanism.

-## ⭐ What Syncnite does
+## ⭐ What InterLinked does

 ### ✔️ Serve your Playnite library on the web
 - Clean JSON-based viewer